-There are however, from time to time, frustrations expressed within the tourism industry about shortages of staff in certain localities and also specific skill sets.
+There is however, early evidence within the tourism industry of shortages of staff in certain localities and specific skill sets.
 In any strategy, where we are working towards enhancing the product and performance, it must be important to tease these issues out, quantify them and endeavour to work in partnership to address them, as they may yet pose a threat to business sustainability and quality standards.
-This is a distinct piece of work but which would be important to destination management
+This is a distinct piece of work but which would be important to destination management.